Agnogh/training_grounds_for_Python/README.md

 ***The deployment terminal is set to 80 columns by 24 rows.
 That means that each line of text needs to be 80 characters or less otherwise, it will be wrapped onto a second line.***

-This part was not done as game needs to be explained, follow up text needs to be descriptive and game mechanic (despite being simple) is too complex for average player to understand what ifs going on.
+This part was not done as game needs to be explained, follow-up text needs to be descriptive, and the game mechanic (despite being simple) is too complex for the average player to understand what is going on.

 Those almost mandatory lines would make the game possibly confusing when it comes to
-1. total damange deducted by armour
+1. total damage deducted by armour
 2. then applying special skills that either reduce or increase health and/or armour
-3. on top of some special skills contracting regular battle mechanic
+3. on top of some special skills, contracting a regular battle mechanic

 ## 12 Credits & Thanks